 Medea

-In Greek mythology, Medea (/mɪˈdiːə/; Ancient Greek: Μήδεια, romanized: Mḗdeia; meaning "planner", "schemer"[1]) is the daughter of King Aeëtes of Colchis.
+In Greek mythology, Medea (/mɪˈdiːə/; Ancient Greek: Μήδεια, romanized: Mḗdeia; lit. 'planner, schemer')[1] is the daughter of King Aeëtes of Colchis.
 In the myth of Jason and the Argonauts, she aids Jason in his search for the Golden Fleece.
-She later marries him, but eventually kills his children and his other bride.
+She later marries him, but eventually kills their children and his other bride according to some versions of her story.
 Medea is known in most stories as a sorceress and is often depicted as a priestess of the goddess Hecate.
 She first appears in Hesiod's Theogony around 700 BCE,[2] but is best known from Euripides's tragedy Medea and Apollonius of Rhodes's epic Argonautica.
 As a daughter of King Aeëtes she is a mythical granddaughter of the sun god Helios and a niece of Circe, an enchantress goddess.
 Her mother might have been Idyia.[3]
 She plays the archetypal role of helper-maiden, aiding Jason in his search for the Golden Fleece.
 In said quest, she uses her magic to save his life and kills her brother to allow Jason to escape.
 Once he finishes his quest, she abandons her native home of Colchis and flees westwards with Jason, where they eventually settle in Corinth and marry.